 It’s amazing to hear a girl say, “I want to be the next Sally Ride.
 Or the next Jane Goodall or Anita Borg."
-By connecting with a role model, the aspirations of a young student become real, concrete and achievable.
+By connecting with a role model, the aspirations of a young girl become real, concrete and achievable.

 Role Models Matter Project

-The Role Models Matter Project, funded by the National Science Foundation, is a collaborative effort between Techbridge, the Society of Women Engineers, the National Girls Collaborative Project and Girl Scout Councils to bring resources to role models and girl-serving organizations.
+The Role Models Matter Project, funded by the National Science Foundation, is a collaborative effort among Techbridge, the Society of Women Engineers, the National Girls Collaborative Project and Girl Scout Councils to bring resources to role models and girl-serving organizations.

 Role Model Trainings